 As you grow a real estate investment portfolio in Seattle, you'll encounter a wide variety of renter situations.
 Whether they're coming, going, or renewing a lease for another term, no two residents are the same.

-What happens when a renter moves out—but their stuff stays behind?
-It might seem strange to think of moving to a new home and leaving any belongings behind.
-As a long-time Seattle property management company, we've seen this happen more often than investors might expect.
+What happens when a renter moves out — but their stuff stays behind?
+It might seem strange to think of moving out of a home (or to a new home) and leaving any belongings behind.
+However, as a long-time Seattle property management company, we've seen this happen more often than investors might expect.

-Before you call a local junk hauler to take their stuff away or try to sell anything on Craigslist, make sure you know the rules.
+Before you call a local junk hauler to take their stuff away or try to sell anything on Craigslist or Facebook marketplace, make sure you know the rules.
 Here's what real estate investors need to think through when dealing with belongings left behind by former residents.

 Try To Reach the Renter

-When a renter moves out, you collected a forwarding address to use when returning their security deposit—unless they don't get it back.
+When a renter moves out, you collect a forwarding address to use when returning their security deposit — unless they don't get it back.
 You also have an email address and phone number from your records while they rented your property.
-When you discover that a resident moved out and left some things behind, try to contact them.

-It's possible they overlooked a stash of stuff behind a door or in a closet.
-Contacting them and making efforts to reunite a former renter with their things is a thoughtful thing to do—especially when good renters move on to a new home.
+It's possible they overlooked a stash of stuff behind a door or in a closet and would appreciate a call that you found the items.
+Contacting them and making efforts to reunite a former renter with their things is a thoughtful thing to do — especially when good renters move on to a new home.